US places up to 8,500 troops on alert for possible deployment to Eastern Europe amid Russia tensions - KTVZ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Ellie Kaufman, Michael Conte, Sharon Braithwaite and Anna Chernova contributed to this report.
+CNN’s Ellie Kaufman, Michael Conte, Kevin Liptak, Sharon Braithwaite, Anna Chernova and Katharina Krebs contributed to this report.

 Comments